Perfectionist

 default: ''

-Only used when the type option is set to 'custom'.
-Specifies the custom alphabet to use when sorting.
+Used only when the type option is set to 'custom'.
+Specifies the custom alphabet for sorting.

 Use the Alphabet utility class from eslint-plugin-perfectionist/alphabet to quickly generate a custom alphabet.